Tommoo/FinslerMDS/README.md

 ---
 ## License

-This project is licensed under the MIT License.
+This project is licensed under the BSDS-3 License.
 See the `LICENSE` file for details.

 ---